 Overview: Now you fully engage external agencies in optimizing a mix of 9 traditional and 9 online venues to reach your target market (HOW to tell).

-Audience: This document is created with your internal and external advertising/PR experts, and distributed to all launch stakeholders.
+Audience: A B2B product launch plan should always consider the internal and external advertising/PR experts, and should be distributed to all lstakeholders.

 Components: Market Dynamics addresses two key drivers of your media selection-number of potential buyers and your current market presence.
 Media Planner displays the results of a launch team exercise, using key criteria to select from 18 media.
 Media Records provides a repository of important data on trade shows, trade publications, etc.